 Detectives can be any age or gender and may or may not work for a police force.
 As long as they are an invented character, and have the role of investigating a crime, event, or individual, they can be classed as a fictional detective!

-Now that you have a basic overview of what a fictional detective is, let’s go deeper and explore more about this famous character archetype.
+Now that you have a basic overview of what a fictional detective is, let’s go deeper and explore more about this famous type of character.

 Choose the type of detective you want to write